turingschool/backend-curriculum-site/module2/lessons/model_testing_in_sinatra.md

   gem 'database_cleaner'
 ```

-Then in your spec helper, add the following after your current `require` lines:
+Then in your `spec_helper.rb`, add the following after your current `require` lines:

 ```ruby
 DatabaseCleaner.strategy = :truncation